Just Moved to Texas? Let Us Help You Get Your State License

 • Your valid driver’s license from the state in which you previously resided.
 You will need to surrender this if you want to avoid retaking your driving exam.

-• Proof of insurance for each vehicle you own (if you do not own a vehicle you will sign a statement affirming this).
+• Provide proof of insurance for each vehicle you own (if you do not own a vehicle, you will sign a statement affirming this).

 • A completed Texas driver’s license application.